Cloud-Code-AI/.github/profile/README.md

 ## Hi there 👋

 Hello!
 We are working on developing an assistant powered by AI to streamline the cloud development process.
-Our team at Cloudcode AI is excited to share that we have several open-source initiatives underway to achieve our goal.
+Our team at BrowserAI is excited to share that we have several open-source initiatives underway to achieve our goal.

 If you have any questions or suggestions, please feel free to reach out to us at oss@cloudcode.ai.
 Additionally, we are planning to launch a Slack community to enhance communication.
 Stay tuned for updates on that!
 <!--